MaximumOctopus/LEDMatrixStudio/README.md

-Version 0.21.05 (August 27th 2026) is the latest official stable releasee of the new C++ rewrite, and is available in the \portable folder.
+Version 0.21.05 (August 27th 2026) is the latest official stable release of the new C++ rewrite, and is available in the \portable folder.

 If you have any suggestions for new features, find a bug or any odd behaviour, then **please** send me an email.